gravitational/workshop/docker.md

 * Size - the size of our image is just 34 bytes.

 **NOTE:** Docker images are very different from virtual image formats.
-Because Docker does not boot any operating system, but simply runs linux process in isolation, we don't need any kernel, drivers or libraries to ship with the image, so it could be as tiny as several bytes!
+Because Docker does not boot any operating system, but simply runs
+Linux process in isolation, we don't need any kernel, drivers or libraries to ship with the image, so it could be as tiny as several bytes!

 **Running the image**